FactomProject/factom-docs/wallet/includes/_create-entry-credit-address.md

 Perform this step only if you intend to make entries into Factom or want to stock up on Entry Credits (EC) for future use.
 Remember, ECs are non-transferrable and cannot be sold or traded on an exchange.
 Make sure you need them before you go ahead.

-You are now ready to generate a new Entry Credit (EC) address, it's very easy with our new wallet.
+You are now ready to generate a new Entry Credit (EC) address.
+It's very easy with our new wallet.

 If you haven't already, [Run Wallet](#run-enterprise-wallet).